San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 Budget travelers can get the best hotel rates during the winter months between December and February.

-Below you can find suggested San Diego itineraries for one to three days.
+Below, you can find suggested San Diego itineraries for one to three days.
 This article has been written by our guest writer Jen, who lives in the US and has visited San Diego with her family multiple times.
-All of these itineraries and suggestions are therefore based on her personal experience and are filled with some insider tips for visiting San Diego for the first time.
+All of the suggestions are based on her personal experience and are filled with insider tips for visiting San Diego for the first time.

 No two trips will be exactly the same, of course, so use these itinerary suggestions as a guideline.
-You’ll need to adjust your San Diego itinerary as needed to account for the weather, how much time you spend at each landmark, and the varying interests of your group or family members.
+You’ll need to adjust your San Diego itinerary to account for the season and the varying interests of your group or family members.

 The suggested itineraries will give you a good idea of the places that are worthwhile visiting, approximately how much time you need to see them, and how to best plan your own San Diego itinerary.

-Don’t try to ‘see it all’ on a short trip to San Diego.
+Don’t try to ‘see it all’ on a short trip.
 If you like to travel deeper, it’s better to visit fewer places and take your time to enjoy the amazing sights and the scenery, instead of rushing from one place to the other and ticking the boxes.
 On the other hand, if you are visiting San Diego for the first time and really want to see it all, these itinerary suggestions will show you how it can be done.

 We have two suggested itineraries on how to spend one day in San Diego: one if you have a car and want to use it and the other one – without a car.
 Take a look!

-TIP: We recommend leaving the car at the car parking and exploring San Diego city itself without a car!
+TIP: We recommend leaving the car at the car park and exploring San Diego city itself without it.

 If you only have one day in San Diego and you want to use a car, I suggest that you drive downtown San Diego and visit at least two of its iconic neighborhoods.
 Little Italy, Cortez Hill, Columbia, Core-Columbia, Gaslamp Quarter, East Village, Marina, and Embarcadero (the waterfront boardwalk) all have their own unique culture, architecture, and flair.